paulrobertlloyd/paulrobertlloyd-content/articles/2018-07-21-brands_renewed.markdown

   locality: Brighton
   country_name: England
 summary: An appreciation for identity programmes that seek to refine rather than reinvent.
-photo:
+featured:
-  - url: /media/2018/202/a1/image.png
+  url: /media/2018/202/a1/image.png
   alt: Previous variations of Tate’s logo, versus the singular version that replaced it in 2016.
 category:
   - design
   - brand_identity